noobhacker/TechnicalAssessment/README.md

 # Integration tests
 Infrastructure layer is 100% covered with integration tests done through SQlite in memory database.
 It not only tests the query but also able to test database schema.

+# Exception handling and logging
+This project fully embraces exception propogation for much cleaner code that complies to the DRY principle.
+Most places should throw to halt the operation with proper http code returned.
+Ideally, there should be only one try catch handled by Web API server middleware, unless we need to transform the type of exception to another.

 # Database migrations
 Schema change: Use Presistance project, run: Add Migration